-C-5 Aluminum Print with Tell Me How ode to military flight.
+C-5 Metallic print ready to hang with the Tell Me How description of military flight.

 This is the C-5 Galaxy on our stylish Aluminum Print with the Tell Me How ode to military flight.
 Your jet is seen against a deep red sunset in this metallic edition of the Tell Me How ode to flight posters.
 It is expertly printed on aluminum dibond which looks amazing and lasts a lifetime.
 Colors are highly saturated, even in large monochrome areas.
 The print is matte and glare-free.
 The white and bright areas have a faint silky gloss.
 The included mounting hardware adds depth to the presentation on your wall.

 - Aluminum dibond 3mm with a white coating

 - Printed directly on the aluminum using top grade inks